 People travel from all over the world to attend Westminster Abbey services.
 Here are some other services that you can attend at Westminster Abbey.

-For almost a thousand years, sung prayer has been offered essentially every day in Westminster Abbey.
-During the school year, the world-famous Westminster Abbey Choir sings daily services, with visiting choirs filling in when the Abbey Choir is on break.
-The music sung encompasses the amazing complexity and variation of the Anglican choral heritage, ranging from Gregorian chant from the first millennium to current music.
+Sung prayer has been offered almost daily at Westminster Abbey for around 1000 years.
+The Westminster Abbey Choir sings daily services, with visiting choirs filling in when the choir is on break.
+The music ranges from Gregorian chant from the first millennium to contemporary music.

-Annual festivals, memorials, and remembrances are just a few of the special services held at Westminster Abbey.
+Annual festivals, memorials, and remembrances are just a few special services at Westminster Abbey.
 Many are held on behalf of a national or international organization, the church, or the Royal Family.
-If you are visiting London, keep an eye on the church schedule to catch one of these beautiful special services.
+Check the church schedule to catch one of these beautiful special services.

-A little enclosure or chapel is referred to as a 'Pew'.
-Under Our Lady of Pew, the abbey offers mass and retreats to honor the mother of Jesus, the Blessed Virgin Mary.
-While it was once a self-contained rectangular recess chapel of the 14th century, today, the Chapel of Our Lady of Pew serves as the entrance to the Chapel of St John the Baptist and is located off the north ambulatory.
+At Our Lady of Pew, the abbey offers mass and retreats to honor the mother of Jesus, the Blessed Virgin Mary.
+While it was a 14th-century self-contained recess chapel, today, the Chapel serves as the entrance to the Chapel of St John the Baptist, off the north ambulatory.

-Every Sunday afternoon, Westminster Abbey hosts an organ recital.
-These free 30-minute concerts feature a diverse spectrum of music and feature the abbey's famous Harrison & Harrison organ.
-If purely religious services aren’t your cup of tea, this special event is made for you.
+Every Sunday at 5pm, Westminster Abbey hosts a free 30-minute organ recital featuring a diverse spectrum of music and the abbey's famous Harrison & Harrison organ.
+If purely religious services aren’t your cup of tea, this special event is made for you, but note that entry is limited.

 Catholics commemorate the life of St Edward the Confessor, King of England from 1042 to 1066 and the re-founder of Westminster Abbey, on Edwardtide.
-St Edward was canonized in 1161, and people still flock to his shrine to worship in October of every year.
+St Edward was canonized in 1161, and people still flock to his shrine to worship in October every year for a 5-day celebration.

-At Westminster Abbey, Advent and Christmas are special times.
-Westminster Abbey hopes to accommodate as many worshippers as possible to commemorate the birth of Jesus Christ every year.
-There will be a variety of music and family events, and the abbey will be open to tourists for much of the Christmas season.
+At Westminster Abbey, Christmas is a special time, accommodating as many worshippers as possible to commemorate the birth of Jesus Christ every year.
+There are a variety of music and family events, and the abbey will be open to tourists for much of the Christmas season.

 You can go to Westminster Abbey for private prayer.
 This is free of charge as well.

-Westminster Abbey services begin from the morning and go on well into the evening.
+Westminster Abbey services begin in the morning and go on well into the evening.
 You can look at their schedules here.

 You can use the Great West Door to enter Westminster Abbey for the services.